 When Lowry was serving overseas, he texted his mother requesting that if anything happened to him, he wanted funds in his name to be donated to SJF, 10200 S. Washtenaw Ave.

 Tragically, the 24-year-old was killed in action on March 1, 2012.
-However, through the Conner T. Lowry Memorial Fund, a scholarship that helps SJF graduates with high school tuition has provided support for many years.
+However, through the Conner T. Lowry Memorial Fund, a scholarship that helps SJF eight-graders with tuition has provided support for many years.